Monte Viso Tunnel: Construction technique

 The technical difficulties of the work were remarkable.
 It is necessary to consider that at an altitude of 2,882 metres the snow cover is present for about eight months a year, therefore the working times were necessarily concentrated in the summer, but then violent meteorological events may occur.
 Explosive devices, which are now considered fundamental to the excavation of galleries, were totally unknown.
 Since techniques that enabled accurate topographical relief were not known, the attack on the tunnel digging was carried forward probably from only one end, reducing the speed of work.

 Additionally, the small cross section allowed a very limited use of manpower, with a maximum of two or three men working at the tip of the tunnel.

 The constructive process used was the ancient one described by Diodorus Siculus.
 It consisted of stacking a pile of lumber against the rocky wall and setting it on fire.
 The rock, burned by the flames, underwent a first process of calcination, after which it gradually cracked.
 The miners thereupon flooded the rock with large masses of a boiling water solution and vinegar thrown with force to disintegrate it internally.
 At that point, the rock became sufficiently brittle to be successfully attacked by hammers and picks that were forcefully inserted and acted in the cracks.

 Ascension to the tunnel

 The path to the Monte Viso Tunnel starts at Pian del Re, where the river Po is born, at about 2,020 metres of altitude, taking the "V16" path leading to cross country crossing.
-The climb is not negligible but slopes are quite sweet and in total hiking lasts on average between two and three hours per track.
+The climb is not negligible but slopes are quite steep and in total hiking lasts on average between two and three hours per track.

 A little further downstream of the Italian entrance to the tunnel, in a detritic zone called Pian Mait at approximately 2,700 metres of altitude, there are the remains of a small barracks of the Border Guard.

 The overall difficulty of the route is evaluated in "E" (easy hiking) by Parodi.